noir-lang/noir/docs/docs/dev_docs/updating.md

 The sandbox must be running for the update command to work.

+3. Refer [Migration Notes](../misc/migration_notes.md) on any breaking changes that might affect your dapp
 ---

 There are three components whose versions need to be kept compatible: